gh0st-work/meson-with-vcpkg/README.md

       pkgconfig = [
           os.path.join(root, name)
           for root, dirs, files in os.walk(vcpkg_dir)
-          for name in files
+          for name in dirs
-          if name == "pkgconfig.exe" and "installed" in root and "debug" not in root ];
+          if name == "pkgconfig" and "installed" in root and "debug" not in root ];
       print(pkgconfig[0]);
   ''').stdout().strip()